Hikvision secures one of Cape Town’s busiest and most affluent suburbs with Licence Plate Recognition solution and sees 65% decrease in crime

 “As well as Smart Focus, the Hikvision DS-2CD4012F-A also features a comprehensive suite of SMART features, including Smart Codec, Smart VQD (video quality detection), Smart Face Detection and Smart Audio Detection.
 The Smart Codec is particularly significant in a network situation as the advanced encoding algorithm streams images at a very low bitrate without compromising quality.
 Compared to traditional cameras, the Hikvision Smart cameras enhance image quality by up to 30% while minimizing the system’s load and storage requirements.
 And, if necessary, up to 64 GB of on-board storage can be utilized,” added Chris.

-The result is crystal-clear images under the most challenging of environmental conditions, making it the ideal camera for all forms of surveillance, from large scale projects to small businesses.
+The result is crystal-clear images under the most challenging of environmental conditions, making it the ideal camera for all forms of security protection, from large scale projects to small businesses.

 A first for Cape Town and a Drop in Crime